 It is widely known that islands along the Croatian coast in Adriatic see are hilly, actually they are mountains, sunken into the sea.
-But it would be normal, that the highest mountains would rise closer to the coast, where, for example Velebit rises up to the altitude of 1757m.
-Osorscica is one of exceptions.
-Being situated on Losinj, one of outside Kvarner islands, it offers a great panorama over the whole area.
-In a clear day you can see the eastern coast of Istra with Ucka, 1394m, Velebit, 1757m, islands like Krk, Rab, Pag down to outposts of Kornati archipelag, in a very clear day also Triglav, 2864m in Julian Alps looks close (even if the distance is some 200km).
-And vice versa, of course - from all around Kvarner a high cone of Osorscica will catch your eye.
+But it would be normal, that the highest mountains would rise closer to the coast, where, for example Velebit rises up to the altitude of 1757 m.
+Osoršćica is one of exceptions.
+It rises high, even if it is situated on one of the outer islands of Kvarner.
+It is really worth undertaking the ascent on Osoršćica, especially if you do the crossing of it.
+The tour can be done in one day, but if you sleep on the mountain, you can combine the summit ascent with visiting some other interesting places nearby - nice beaches, karst holes or even the climbing area.
 Sleeping on the summit of such a mountain is an unprecedented experience.
 The sky playing with all sorts of warm colours, clear, deep blue see all around you with some lonely boats on it and a few lighthouses, guarding difficult passages, karst, rocky terrain, but still covered with colourful pillows of flowers, grass and bushes, respectful high-mountain woods with their serenity, after a pleasant ridge hike a small church of St. Mikul (St. Nikola) just below the summit, what else could you wish!

-The mountain has its name by the town Osor, which stands - how strange - on the neighbouring island.
-But between Cres island and Losinj island, in Osor town, there's only a few meters wide channel (dug already by the Ancient Romans), where the road crosses by a bridge, which, if rotated, allows also ships to pass.
-And immediately, on the northern side of Losinj island a 10 km long and 588 m high mountain rises.
-It's eastern slopes are a bit less steep than western slopes, the summit ridge is quite sharp, but still alowing a comfortable path to cross it.
+Like other islands along the Adriatic coast also Osoršćica is built of limestone from cretaceous period.
+There are no big walls for climbing, but on its western slopes there are some nice crags where the climbing area is arranged.
+The mountain has its name by the town Osor, which stands - how strange - on the neighbouring Cres island.
+But between Cres island and Lošinj island, in Osor town, there's only a few meters wide channel (dug already by the Ancient Romans), where the road crosses by a bridge, which, if rotated, allows also ships to pass.
+And immediately, on the northern side of Lošinj island a 10 km long and 588 m high mountain rises.
+It's eastern slopes are a bit less steep than the western ones, the summit ridge is quite sharp, but still alowing a comfortable path to cross it.
 The ridge itself is quite compact, but when crossing it, you can still distinguish a few separate summits.
-The highest one is Televrina, 588 m, less than 30 minutes south of it there's St. Mikul (St. Nikola), 558m and there are some others, less important.
-Besides Osor, the other town where trailheads for Osorscica start is Nerezine, east of the highest point.
+The highest one is Televrina, 588 m, less than 30 minutes south of it there's St. Mikul (St. Nikola), 558 m and there are some others, less important.
+Besides Osor, the other town where trailheads for Osoršćica start is Nerezine, east of the highest point.
 Below are just a few masterpieces of Aleksandar Gospić, showing the views on Osoršćica from the distant Velebit mountains:

-You can reach Cres and Losinj by car, using one of two regular ferry-boats:
+You can reach Cres and Lošinj by car, using one of two regular ferry-boats: